by Lim Soon Hock, Empowering Churches

 - Clear purpose and goal for the disciple

 Jesus planned for the day when He would leave earth.
 He knew He would return to the Father after He had accomplished His foundational work of sacrificing His life for the sins of mankind (Jn 16:5, 17:13).
 However, the follow through on His mission to evangelise the world (Mk 16:15-16) and disciple the nations (Mt 28:19-20) would be entrusted to His disciples (Jn 17:18).
 The disciples had been with Him: they knew and loved Him, they were trained and empowered by Him, and they were wholly convinced and convicted about His person and mission (1 Jn 1:1-4).
-In other words, Jesus intentionally selected and trained a special group of men with a clear purpose: to be like Him and to do what to what He did.
+In other words, Jesus intentionally selected and trained a special group of men with a clear purpose: to be like Him and to do what He did.
 Jesus said, “A student is not above his teacher, but everyone who is fully trained will be like his teacher” (Lk 6:40).

 Likewise, Paul had clear goals for the disciples under his charge.
 The first concerned the growth of the disciple in Christ (1 Tim 4:15-16).
 The discipleship encompassed the whole of life: personal (Eph 4:17-5:17), home (5:22-6:4), church (4:1-16, 5:19-24), work (6:5-9), and spiritual warfare (6:10-20).
 The goal was for the disciple to become like Christ, or to be transformed into Christlikeness, in every aspect of his life (Rom 12:2).
 The second goal was for the disciple to be empowered to multiply himself in the lives of others.
 Paul’s instruction to Timothy is explicit, “And the things you heard from me say in the presence of many witnesses, entrust to reliable men who will also be qualified teach others also” (2 Tim 2:2).
 The reliable men whom Timothy was to teach were also expected to teach others.
 The intentionality of purpose seen in both Jesus’ and Paul’s disciple-making is unmistakable.
 Chan states, “The litmus test of an intentional disciplemaking church is twofold: spiritual maturity and spiritual multiplication.10